-SEPA countries include the EU and European Economic Area (EEA) Member States and some non-EEA jurisdictions such as Switzerland.
-See the full list of SEPA countries.
+SEPA countries include the EU and European Economic Area (EEA) member states and some non-EEA jurisdictions such as the UK and Switzerland.

 Your options when things go wrong

 If you have a SEPA or payment-related complaint about a provider (or branch) based in the UK, you should get in touch with the Financial Ombudsman Service:

 If you are dealing with payment service providers (including branches of UK banks) based in another SEPA country, you may need to report your concerns to the competent authority in that country and refer any complaints to the appropriate body there.

 If you believe that a business we regulate is not fulfilling its obligations relating to SEPA transactions, you should consider reporting it to us, along with details of the incident(s).

 You can email your report to us at [email protected].